Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 10.5.1 (PROGRAM) Classifying a Poker Hand

 To show how a C program might be organized, let’s attempt a program that’s a little more complex than our previous examples.
 The program will read and classify a poker hand.
-Each card in the hand will have both a *suit* (clubs, diamonds, hearts, or spades) and a *rank* (two, three, four, five, six. seven, eight, nine, ten, jack, queen, king, or ace).
+Each card in the hand will have both a *suit* (clubs, diamonds, hearts, or spades) and a *rank* (two, three, four, five, six, seven, eight, nine, ten, jack, queen, king, or ace).
 We won't allow the use of jokers, and we’ll assume that aces are high.
 The program will read a hand of five cards, then classify the hand into one of the following categories (listed in order from best to worst):

 - straight flush (both a straight and a flush)
 - four-of-a-kind (four cards of the same rank)